lokwkin/cta-web-agent/README.md

         - Re-construct of HTML to markdown
     - Models adaption
         - Groq client
-        - Ollama client / Other smaller size models
+        - Other smaller size models
     - Prompting improve
         - Separate understanding of page and decision making
         - Auto fixing json